assuncaocharles/ICollections/README.md

 > “Bad programmers worry about the code.
 Good programmers worry about data structures and their relationships.” — Linus Torvalds

-This project has javascript implementation for some comum data structures like:
+This project has javascript implementation for some common data structures like:

 -   Linked List
 -   Queue